fraserdominicdavid/geotech-pandas/docs/user-guide/in-situ.spt.rst

 In this guide, the basics of the :class:`~pandas.DataFrame.geotech.in_situ.spt` subaccessor methods are presented.
 The :class:`~pandas.DataFrame.geotech.in_situ.spt` subaccessor is a collection of methods related to standard penetration test (SPT) calculations for each sample of each point in the :external:class:`~pandas.DataFrame`.
-To learn more about the columns used by this subaccessor, head to the :ref:`SPT column reference <columns_spt>`.
+For information about the columns used by this subaccessor, see :ref:`columns_spt`.

 First, we import the necessary libraries,